Defining nur tasks

 • Above example provides the variables $argument1 and $argument_number2 in the task

-• Flags will provide variables names without the leading --
+• Flags will provide variable names without the leading --

 • Flags will be available in your task code as variables with all - replaced by _